 My friend Joel put this picture up in his Instagram story a while back, and he was kind enough to share it with me at the time.
 The first thing that came to mind when I saw it was how much truth is bound up in it.
-I felt it deserved some words so I kicked out some ideas at the time, but I’m hoping this is a more well-rounded version of those initial thoughts.
+I felt it deserved some words, so I kicked out some ideas in the moment, but I’m hoping this is a more well-rounded version of those initial thoughts.

-Joel is an artist, and part of the beauty of his art (at least, and especially his photography) is that it has a way of capturing the mundane, or seemingly forgotten, things around our city of Stockton, CA and getting them in their context.
-His pictures don’t lie to us, they just tell it like it is.
-Sometimes it’s some trash in the middle of the road, sometimes it’s someone walking down the street, sometimes it’s just a seemingly plain building, sometimes it’s a tagged street sign in a neglected part of town.
-Whatever it is, when you take the time to look at it you will often find yourself caught up in the beauty of the ordinary.
-He seems to call us to remember, and really dwell upon, the things that we might be conditioned to look past.
-This is wonderful, and it’s a discipline we should all practice more often.
+Joel is an artist, and part of the beauty of his art (especially his photography) is that it has a way of capturing the mundane or seemingly forgotten, things around our city of Stockton, CA and getting them in their context.
+His pictures don’t lie to us; they tell it like it is.
+Sometimes it’s some trash in the middle of the road; sometimes it’s someone walking down the street; sometimes it’s just a seemingly plain building; sometimes it’s a tagged street sign in a neglected part of town.
+Whatever it is, when you take the time to look at it, you will often find yourself caught up in the beauty of the ordinary.
+He seems to call us to remember and dwell upon the things that we might be conditioned to look past.
+This call is wonderful, and it’s a discipline we should all practice more often.

 If that’s you, then you also know that it’s that truth that brings comfort to the redeemed.
 Even in Christ, we keep finding more junk, but he tells us to come and drop it on the pile and remember what we’ve been called in him, not what we once were in ourselves.